 Except where otherwise allowed for in the District Plan, footpaths must be provided on both sides of the road and located in the centre of the berm.
 See Transportation drawing: Location of services in transport corridor.
 Footpaths must have the minimum clear width between obstructions such as signs and service poles.

 In locations with high concentrations of pedestrians (e.g. shopping areas, outside schools and leading to schools, hospitals, halls or other places of public assembly) footpath widths require specific design in consultation with Council.
-Additional width may be required where angle parking adjacent to the footpath is anticipated.
+Additional width must be provided or other wheel stop' treatments included to ensure that the minimum path widths are maintained where angle parking adjacent to the footpath is anticipated.

-Footpath crossfall must typically be 1:100 sloping towards the kerb and channel.
-Localised footpath crossfall in the range of 1:50 to 1:33 may be permitted where levels make the typical crossfall impractical.
-Crossfall on footpaths in high pedestrian areas such as shopping centres should be 1:100 or less.
+Footpath crossfall must typically be 1% (1:100) sloping towards the kerb and channel.
+Crossfall on footpaths in high pedestrian areas such as shopping centres must be < 1% (1:100) .

-Where footpath gradients are steeper than 1:12, a non-skid surface must be provided.
-The maximum gradient for any footpath must be 1:8, otherwise alternatives such as a ‘zig-zag’ will need to be used.
-Where gradients are between 1:12 and 1:8 and exceed 9m in length, then a 1.2m square flat section must be provided at 9am (maximum) intervals.
+Care must be taken when designing longitudinal road grades as steep grades may be suitable for vehicles, however the impact on pedestrians may require changes to the footpath alignment to ensure the grade is traversable by all users.
+Where footpath gradients are steeper than 8% (1:12), a non-skid surface must be provided.
+The maximum gradient for any footpath must be 12.5% (1:8), otherwise alternatives such as a ‘zig-zag’ must be used.
+Steeper gradients are acceptable, unless topography or other significant site constraints leave no options, but council acceptance will be required.
+Where gradients are between 8% and 12.5%, plus exceed 9m in length, a 1.2m square flat section must be provided at 9m intervals.

 Footpaths must not be depressed or raised by vehicular crossings unless adjacent to the kerb.
 Refer to Transportation drawing: Cross section details typical berms